chinmoy12c/autopsy/README.md

 ### Running Autopsy

 As a root user, start nginx with `ng`.
-Then, as a non-root user, start Gunicorn with `gu`.
+Then, as a non-root user, start Gunicorn by running `gu` in the `Autopsy` folder.
 To stop the application, use `gk`.
 To shut down nginx as well, use `nk`.

 ## Documentation